abhayc-glitch/fullstack/README.md

 # fullstack

 #### Rule of Thumb - When learning something new tech skim through its documentation and research it (NextAuthJS - Look at docs understand what it is etc.)
+#### Always learn by doing not takign notes or non of that bullshit

 ##### Web Dev Concepts